axinc-ai/ailia-models/anomaly_detection/padim/README.md

 The feature vectors created from files in the train directory are saved to the pickle file.
 From the second time, by specifying the pickle file by `--feat` option, it can omit the calculation of the feature vector of the normal product.
-The name of the pickle file is the same as the name of a normal product file directory.
+The name of the pickle file created is the same as the name of a normal product file directory.
 ```bash
 $ python3 padim.py --feat train.pkl
 ```